By Chris, Five Star Ranch Staff Writer

 Loading lights make loading in the dark safer and easier.
 These can be added on to any trailer, but the higher end trailers usually have them installed at the factory.

-Top Hay Storage – An optional top hay storage can be handy if you’re travelling long distances, but you need a strong arm to hoist the hay bales on top of your trailer.
+Top Hay Storage – An optional top hay storage can be handy if you’re traveling long distances, but you need a strong arm to hoist the hay bales on top of your trailer.
 See the third picture in this story to see an example of a trailer with a top storage area.
 Actually this trailer also shows another feature I like, that being the side entry door to the rear tack.
 This allows you to access items in the rear tack without opening the back end.
 Very nice.

 New or Used Horse Trailer